RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 42: Thermostats.
 </p>

-Each the thermostat has indication of network connection to the central control unit.
+Each the thermostat has an indication of network connection to the central control unit.
 Verification takes based on sending the current time.
-There is detection of open window in a room.
+There is a detection of an open window in a room.

 ### Heating control according to temperature plans

-The heating control according to defined schedules.
-The user has the option to define time periods with required temperature for each room for all 24 hours.
+The heating is controlled according to defined schedules.
+The user has the option to define time periods with the required temperature for each room for all 24 hours.
 The time schedules set are continuously checked by the system and the system sets the currently required temperature to local WRSTs.
-This temperature is showed in HA thermostat.
-The interface for settings of intervals is in the picture 41.
-The user can add individual interval or remove it.
-The user can choose whether intervals are applied to all days of the week or just working days, the weekend or selection of specific days of the week.
+This temperature is shown on the HA thermostat.
+The interface for setting intervals is in the picture 41.
+The user can add individual intervals or remove them.
+The user can choose whether intervals are applied to all days of the week or just working days, the weekend or a selection of specific days of the week.
 It is possible to define whether the given section should be heated or not.

 <p align="center">
 <img src="description-pictures/software/temperature-plan-settings.png" width="400px" alt="The interface for settings of intervals.">